RHagenson/2019-01-03-UNO/_episodes/04-introduction.md

 {: .bash}

 ~~~
-/home/username
+/home/group/username
 ~~~
 {: .output}

 Let's look at how our file system is organized.
-/data/genomics/workshops/data_carpentry_genomics
-We will be using files located in `/common/demo/dc-carpentry-files`
+We will be using files located in `/common/demo/dc/dc_sample_data`

-You can copy the files to your space by first navigating to your /pool/genomics or /pool/biology directory (e.g. `/pool/genomics/dikowr`)
-The command to change locations in our file system is `cd` followed by a directory name to change our working directory.
+You can copy the files to your space by first navigating to your `$WORK` directory (e.g. `/work/group/username`) The command to change locations in our file system is `cd` followed by a directory name to change our working directory.
 `cd` stands for "change directory".